DakshChawla12/Books-Management-API/README.md

   Body Parameters: Same as the POST request.
   DELETE /books/
   : Delete a book by its ID.

+## Pagination and Filtering
+  The /books endpoint supports pagination and filtering:

+  ## Query Parameters:
+  page (number, optional): Page number for pagination (default is 1). genre (string, optional): Filter books by genre. author (string, optional): Filter books by author. publication (number, optional): Filter books by publication year.

+  ## Pagination Example: To get the second page of books with a limit of 5 books per page, you would use:
+  GET /books?page=2

 ## Authentication
 The API uses JWT (JSON Web Tokens) for authentication.
 You need to provide a token in the Authorization header (in the format Bearer <token>) to access protected routes.
 The token can be obtained by logging in.